Yuli Gurriel Player Props: Marlins vs. Nationals

-Yuli Gurriel -- with a slugging percentage of .324 in his past 10 games (including no homers) -- will be in action for the Miami Marlins against the Washington Nationals, with Trevor Williams on the mound, on June 16 at 7:05 PM ET.
+On Sunday, Yuli Gurriel (.243 on-base percentage in past 10 games, 77 points below season-long percentage) and the Miami Marlins face the Washington Nationals, whose starting pitcher will be Patrick Corbin.
+First pitch is at 1:35 PM ET.

-He strung together two hits (going 2-for-4) in his most recent game against the Mariners.
+He had a hitless performance in his previous game (0-for-3) against the Nationals.

 Yuli Gurriel Game Info & Props vs. the Nationals